rittmananalytics/ra_data_warehouse/README.md

 * CRM (Deals, Contacts, Companies)
 * Projects (Timesheet Projects, Timesheet Tasks, Delivery Projects, Delivery Tasks, Timesheets, Users)
 * Marketing (Email lists, Email sends, Email campaigns, Ad Campaigns, Ad Performance, Web Page Views, Web Sessions)

+## How Do We Setup a New Environment for Testing, Client Deployment?

+See [Setting up a new Warehouse Environment](https://github.com/rittmananalytics/ra_data_warehouse/wiki/Setting-up-a-New-Warehouse-Environment) for instructions on how to set-up your own dev environment, or a new client environment